aparpara/ChinesePhoneticIndex/Readme.md

 3) Rare characters are the least frequent characters comprising 0.02% of the corpus.
 4) Uncommon characters are those present in the Unicode database, but not observed in the corpus.

-Here is an example dictionary entry for "a":
+Here is an example dictionary entry for "ge":

 <img src="Sample.png">